Skip to main content

 Reviewing

-Three reviews should happen at the same time:
+Three reviews should happen:

 Implement any changes as required, and then get sign-off from reviewers.
 The reviewers then merge the changes once they have been signed off.